holidayextras/holidayextras.github.com/README.md

 ### Still not confident?

-If you're not confident using either your terminal or Github Desktop, drop a note in slack channel #guild-tech-brand and one of the tech brand champions will help you out.
+If you're not confident using either your terminal or Github Desktop, drop a note in slack channel #guild-tech-brand and one of the team with the tech brand stretch will help you out.

 --